 Auction Sales Act 1973

-An Act to amend and consolidate the law relating to Auctioneers and Sales by Auction, to repeal the Auctioneers Act 1921, and the Sales by Auction Act 1937, to prohibit certain practices in relation to sales purporting to be sales by way of auction, and for incidental and other purposes.
+An Act to amend and consolidate the law relating to auctioneers and sales by auction, to repeal the Auctioneers Act 1921, and the Sales by Auction Act 1937 2, to prohibit certain practices in relation to sales purporting to be sales by way of auction, and for incidental and other purposes.

 1. Short title